| Utah

 streambed is more or less navigable all the way with little fear of

+hanging up on a boulder or outcrop.
 Once back at the truck, I lower myself into the rushing, cool water

 and plow upstream gently and methodically until I finally arrive where